Chemaclass/php-best-practices/testing.md

 ## Frameworks

 There are plenty of frameworks to write tests, but I will encourage you to first master the most popular one: [PHPUnit](https://phpunit.de/documentation.html).
 Once you know this one, you will be able to learn any other testing-tool without any problem.
 Mostly, because almost all of them are based on this one.

+## Cohn Pyramid

+* The more integrational test -> the slower it will be.
+* The more isolated test -> the faster it will be.